Refreshing waters embrace medically fragile children

 Every Thursday evening, kids are out of their wheelchairs and into the 94-degree water of the Providence therapy pool at the Portland Easter Seals facility.
 Therapy sessions last for six weeks.
 Youngsters also enjoy healing benefits of the child center Jacuzzi and the Providence Portland Medical Center indoor swimming pool.

-The aquatic therapy program is buoyed by philanthropic support for Providence Child Center Foundation.
+The aquatic therapy program is buoyed by philanthropic support for Providence Children's Health Foundation.
 On Saturday, Aug.
 27, some dedicated athletes are swimming great lengths down the Columbia River in the Team Gaffney Swim & Cruise for the Kids fundraiser so that more children can be immersed in the life-enhancing therapy.